InterjectionExpressions

 What Does “uy” Mean in Bisaya?

 In Bisaya (Cebuano), uy translates to hey / oh (exclamation of surprise or noticing something).
-The word has multiple closely related meanings: hey, oh (exclamation of surprise or noticing something), all used depending on context.
+The word covers closely related meanings — hey, oh (exclamation of surprise or noticing something) — the right one depends on context.

 Bisaya word